 Centranthus ruber ‘Albus’ - White False Valerian

 Also known as Jupiter’s Beard, this is an old-fashioned semi-woody perennial cut flower.
 Plants form an upright, bushy mound of grey green foliage, bearing rounded heads of fragrant, rosy-red, deep pink or white flowers over many weeks (late spring until autumn).
 Removing faded flowers will encourage plants to form buds all summer long.
 Good choice for hot, dry sites, this will even thrive in rock walls and is frost hardy to -10C however it struggles in humid areas.
-A short-lived perennial, but usually self-seeds.
+A short-lived perennial, but usually self-seeds where happy.
 If grown in rich soil it may need to be staked.
 Attractive to butterflies.
 Grows to a height of 60cm by 40cm wide.
 Prefers full sun to part shade and well drained soil.

 Centranthus ruber makes a wonderful cut flower because of its long vase life and prolific blossoms.
 Centranthus ruber makes a wonderful cut flower because of its long vase life and prolific blossoms.
 Vase life up to 7 days.
 Cut flowers when about one-quarter to half is open.
 Split stems.
 Condition stems in cold water overnight.
 Unlikely the rest of the buds will open after being cut.

 Sow seeds at the start of spring, they germinate rapidly with temperatures of about 20C.
 Direct sow or into pots, cover the seeds with a light layer of soil.
 Keep most not wet.
 Plant out when plants have grown their second set of true leaves.

 Other common names - Kiss-Me-Quick, Pretty Betsy, Keys to Heaven, False Valerian, Spur Valerian, Fox’s Brush, Devil’s Beard.
 However please note that this is not a Valerian.